The Ultimate Guide to DIY Composting in 6 Steps

 Step 6: Use Your Finished Compost

 Once your compost is ready, it’s time to use it!
 You can mix it into your garden beds, add it to potted plants, or spread it over your lawn.
 The compost improves the soil by adding essential nutrients that plants need to grow, improving water retention, and helping aerate the soil.
-It’s especially great for vegetable gardens, beds, and even houseplants.
+It’s especially great for vegetable gardens, flower beds, and even houseplants.

 Quick Recap for Beginners: